 CDS operates the Delaware AIM Center, a resource to students, families and educators.
 It offers training about the federal mandate, how to determine if a student has a qualifying print disability, and how to determine what type of AIM best meets a student’s needs.
 The Center also provides free accessible materials to Delaware public schools serving students with print disabilities.

-The CDS-created fabricATe initiative provides simple, customized devices made from common materials to consumers, family members, advocates and service providers at no or low cost. fabricATe’s innovative collection of service professionals, artisans, engineers and robotics whizzes volunteer their time and talents to craft the pieces after reviewing requests for AT submitted online by parents, teachers and therapists.
+The CDS-created fabricATe initiative offers a model for providing simple, customized devices made from common materials to consumers, family members, advocates and service providers at no or low cost.

-fabricATe is supported in part by grant #H327L120010 from the U.S. Department of Education.
+fabricATe was supported in part by grant #H327L120010 from the U.S. Department of Education.

 CDS offers programs aimed at those who cannot afford certain AT and have been turned down by insurance or organizations that provide it.
 They include the Borrow-to-Own Low Vision Device (BOLD) program, offering tools that cost less than $100 for people who are blind and visually impaired; the Nowhere Else To Turn program, which offers home modifications that enable people with paralysis-causing conditions to live in their homes more safely; the Tobin Fund, which provides tools such as desktop and portable reading devices for those who are blind and visually impaired; and a program that supplies talking currency identifiers to people who are blind.